elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-file.md

 # Creating a Data Set Using a Local Text File<a name="create-a-data-set-file"></a>

-To create a data set using a local text file data source, identify the location of a \.csv, \.tsv, \.clf, or \.elf file and then upload it\.
-The file data will be automatically imported into SPICE as part of creating a data set\.
+To create a data set using a local text file data source, identify the location of the file, and then upload it\.
+The file data will be automatically imported into [SPICE](welcome.md#spice) as part of creating a data set\.

 Use the following procedure to create a data set based on a local text file\.

 1. Check [Data Source Limits](data-source-limits.md) to make sure that your target file doesn't exceed data source limits\.

+   Supported file types include \.csv, \.json, \.tsv, \.clf, or \.elf files\.

 1. On the Amazon QuickSight start page, choose **Manage data**\.